 Each setting must complete the COVID-19 Health and Safety Checklist and carry out a Risk Assessment addressing the risks associated with COVID-19, ensuring best endeavours are in place to control risks for children and staff.
 The Risk Assessment must cover all areas of this Policy, be setting specific and detailed and adhered to at all times.

 Group Sizes and Availability

-One of the protective measures we can take to reduce transmission is to have smaller group sizes.
 We know that unlike older children and adults, early years children cannot be expected to remain 2 metres apart from each other and staff.